Sell Printing Machine incl . 100% discounted Setup Service

 - multiple sales orders / sales contracts can be assigned to the same RAC

-The assignment to a POB or an existing revenue accounting contract with this customer can be manually changed during sales order creation process until release of the sales order.
+The assignment to a POB or an existing revenue accounting contract with this customer can be manually changed during sales order creation process.
+After release, late changes of the assignment are still possible, but should be done with care.

 Concept: The ‘Fair Value’ derivation using standalone selling price (SSP)